 - When the 50-day moving average rises above the 200-day moving average, it’s a buy signal.

 RSI considers the number of days up versus the number of days down on a chart as a part of calculating the relative strength index.
-One of the signals that can possibly be read from the RSI is whether a stock is overbought, potentially indicating near-term profit taking and an impending swoon for the stock, or whether a stock is oversold and potentially due for a bounce.
+You can find out whether a stock is overbought, potentially indicating near-term profit-taking and an impending swoon for the stock, or whether a stock is oversold and potentially due for a bounce.
 RSI is shown as a value between 0 and 100.
-A value above 70 is considered to be overbought, while a value below 30 is considered to be oversold.
+A value above 70 is considered overbought, while a value below 30 is considered oversold.